VIDA-NYU/openclean-core/docs/source/start.rst

 provides cleaning operators and repair strategies to let users fix their datasets with the minimum amount of coding involved.
 A list of various cleaning operators available can be accessed in the :ref:`clean-ref` section.

-Here, we calculate Fuzzy String Similarity between `messy_borough` and Masterdata to create a mapping of misspellings to the possible fixes.
+Here, we calculate Fuzzy String Similarity between `messy_borough` and Master data to create a mapping of misspellings to the possible fixes.

 .. jupyter-execute::